1Mill/notes/books/an-elegant-puzzle.md

   3. Guiding actions (focus on X at the dismay of Y)
 * Visions
   * Allow distributed coordination with little overhead communication costs
-  * Reiterate constantly
+  * Reiterate constantly to reinforce and cut through communcation noise
-  * Include value proposition to end users
+  * Include value proposition/impact on end users
   * Use present tense
   * Write simply: no buzz words
 * Goals
-  * Investement goals: where doy ou want to be?
+  * Investement goals: where do you want to be?
     * Limit to 3
   * Baseline goals: where are we currently so that we do not regress?
 * Migrations are often the only meannigful solutions to technical debt.